ahmedhsin/fos_vscode/readme.md

+Important notes
-Important notes your project folder must be directly in `c:/` also project template must be in `FOS_Codes`. currently only support windows.
+your project folder must be directly in `c:/` also project template must be in `FOS_CODES`. currently only support windows.

 After extracting `fos_vscode.rar` inside the `fos_cygwin` folder: